 If you haven’t set up your personal email signature block, you need to do that TODAY!
 Here’s why:

-- It makes you appear more professional
+- Makes you appear more professional

 Jacob Share wrote a very helpful post on what to include and how to construct it.
 You can find that post here.
-This is an excerpt of what information should go in your signature (from Jacob’s post)

 Required elements are bolded, the rest are recommended where relevant: